clicon/clixon/docker/base/README.md

     }
   }
   > q
-  $ sudo docker kill clixon
+  $ sudo docker kill clixon-base
 ```

-Note that this is a special case since the example is
+Note that the clixon example application is a special case since the example is
 already a part of the installation.
 If you want to add your own
 application, such as plugins, cli syntax files, yang models, etc, you
 need to extend the base container with your own additions.